bennbollay/linkedin-scraper-extension/README.md

 # Installation

+1) Download the full repo as a zip file from Github website.

+2) Unpack the zip file and note the location of unpacked 'linkedin-scraper-extension-master' folder

+3) Open up `chrome://extensions` and select Developer mode using toggle on top right corner of Chrome window (should be in the same menu bar as the "Extensions" menu on left)

-Open up `chrome://extensions` and select `Load Unpacked Extension`.
-Point it to the directory that you downloaded the plugin to.
+4) An additional option labeled `Load Unpacked` will appear.
+Click it and point the folder selection dialog to the 'linkedin-scraper-extension' folder that you unpacked the plugin in step 2 to.

-Modify `content.js`/`createCsv` to produce the desired CSV format.
+5) Modify `content.js`/`createCsv` to produce the desired CSV format.

 # Usage